sdvdxl/influxdb.com/content/docs/v0.9/troubleshooting/frequently_encountered_issues.md

 ## Querying a time range that spans epoch 0
 Currently, InfluxDB can return results for queries that cover either the time range before epoch 0 or the time range after epoch 0, not both.
 A query with a time range that spans epoch 0 returns partial results.

-> **Note:** InfluxDB has supported negative timestamps (timestamps that occur before epoch 0) in the past, but users should be aware of a bug when attempting to [write data with negative timestamps](../troubleshooting/frequently_encountered_issues.html#writing-data-with-negative-timestamps).

 <dt> [GitHub Issue #2703](https://github.com/influxdb/influxdb/issues/2703)  </dt>

 ## Querying with booleans